 Even further, we try to imagine specifically how our colleague feels in this situation.
 We recognize that he (like every individual) will deal with the trauma in his own unique way."

-If someone on your team shows an interest and understanding in how others feel in various situations that have come up, it’s a good sign they have the needed empathy to lead.
+If someone on your team shows an interest and understanding in how others feel in various situations that have come up, it's a good sign they have the needed empathy to lead and can be guided toward a team leader promotion.

 Managers have to be approachable.
 You can't help fix a problem you don't know about.
 Managers that build rapport and show empathy are more likely to have their team come to them with problems.
 This is a key part of having an engaged team as reported by Gallup: